artistech-inc/tuio-mouse-driver/README.md

 To use the mouse driver:
  1. git clone https://github.com/artistech-inc/tuio-mouse-driver.git
  2. cd tuio-mouse-driver
+ 3. git checkout v1.1.3
- 3. mvn package
+ 4. mvn package
- 4. java -jar target/tuio-mouse-driver-1.1.3-SNAPSHOT.jar
+ 5. java -jar target/tuio-mouse-driver-1.1.3.jar

 ##ZeroMQ Support
 Also available in this module is the ability to subscribe to TUIO broadcasts via [ZeroMQ](http://zeromq.org/).